FEniCS/ufl/doc/sphinx/source/manual/form_language.rst

-Although a ``FormArgument`` is always declared, directly or indirectly, for a full ``FunctionSpace``, say ``V``, many boundary value problems actually requres one to deal with those living in function subspaces of ``V``; examples include function space modification due to strong Dirichlet boundary condition and representation of boundary normal components in curvilinear coordinate systems.
-To represent such problems monolithically in UFL, we introduce ``Subspace`` and ``Masked``.
+Although a ``FormArgument`` is always declared, directly or indirectly, for a full ``FunctionSpace``, say ``V``, many boundary value problems actually requres one to deal with functions living in subspaces of ``V``; examples include function space modification due to strong Dirichlet boundary conditions.
+In this section ``Subspace`` and ``Masked`` are introduced to represent such problems monolithically in UFL.

 Subspace
 --------

-The data type ``Subspace`` is declared for an already declared ``FunctionSpace``, or possibly for a ``FiniteElement``, and it represents a subspace of the given ``FunctionSpace``; e.g. a subspace whose memeber functions vanish on boundary.
+The data type ``Subspace`` is declared for an already declared finite element ``FunctionSpace``, or possibly directly for a ``FiniteElement``, and represents a subspace of the given ``FunctionSpace``: e.g., a subspace of functions that vanish on boundary.

 A ``Subspace`` is declared for a ``FiniteElement`` as::